Prajwal-k-tech/cryptoproject/README.md

 # cryptoproject
-Hex function file provided by OGhostyy
+Hex function file provided by oGhostyyy @Prajwal-k-tech

 The programs first encrypts a string to base64